influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.5/cluster-management/create-a-cluster.md

 - [Troubleshooting](#troubleshooting)

 ## Terminology
-The following terms are used frequently and need to be understood.
+The following terms are used frequently throughout this guide.

 * **Member** - An instance of the Kapacitor Enterprise process typically running in a host or container.
 * **Cluster** - A set of members aware of each other.